AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-no-image-on-comment.md

 ---
-title: "Proofs: No image message when clicking on proof"
+title: 'Proofs: No image message when clicking on proof'
-description: "When a user in the Desktop Proofing Viewer clicks a comment, the image associated with the comment does not open, and the user sees a message."
+description: When a user in the Desktop Proofing Viewer clicks a comment, the image associated with the comment does not open, and the user sees a message.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 9d36404f-dc06-4616-85cb-db6b81141c70
 ---
 # Proofs: "No image" message when clicking on proof

 >[!NOTE]